 Fortunately, medical professionals have unique treatment options that can help with sobriety.
 For starters, there are rehab facilities with detox programs ideal for medical professionals.
 Other facilities offer privacy for professionals, giving patients the confidentiality needed.
 Rehab facilities offer state of the art medications with monitoring for quality care.
 Common treatment medications for Opioid abuse include:

-- Methadone (prevents cravings, withdrawal symptoms.
-This can be addictive and needs to be monitored or regulated.)
+- Methadone (Prevents cravings and withdrawal symptoms, can be addictive and needs to be monitored or regulated.)

-- Buprenorphine (Reduces the effects of opioids by blocking them off.
-This drug also reduces withdrawal symptoms caused by opioids.)
+- Buprenorphine (Reduces the effects of Opioids by blocking them off, also reduces withdrawal symptoms caused by Opioids.)

 - Naltrexone (Blocks the feelings of Opioids and eliminates euphoric feelings caused by Opioids.)

 In addition, if someone experiences depression or anxiety post-treatment, they can receive medications and counseling to uncover motives behind substance abuse.

 Ready To Take Control Of Your Life?